hannah-schurman/pneumonia-image-classification/README.md

 Using Convolutional Neural Networks we can train a model that identifies whether a patient has pneumonia given a chest x-ray.
 Our final model has a 95% accuracy on our testing images.

 # Business Understanding
 Machine Learning has shown impressive accuracy in medical imaging.
-Creating a predictive model for identifying pneumonia from x-ray images provides medical professionals with a system that can automate the process for accurate identification of pneumonia, saving time and resources.
+My team was hired by a leading hospital in Seattle to create a predictive model for identifying pneumonia from x-ray images.
+This technology provides medical professionals with a system that can automate the process for accurate identification of pneumonia, saving time and resources.

 As with many predictive models used in medicine, we want to prioritize minimizing false negatives (patient has pnumonia but the model classifies their x-ray as normal) over false positives (patient doesn't have pnumonia but the model classifies x-ray as pnumonia).
 This is because we are dealing with the lives and health of humans.
 Therefore we want to create a model that minimizes false negatives.